 The City Council and Worcester Allotment forum appreciates the health and wellbeing benefits that an allotment can bring, therefore our advice is to follow Government guidelines.
 The advice is changing daily – read the latest guidance.

-The current guidelines permit you to visit your allotment plot and meet up to 6 people who do not live with you, either on your own or with other members of your household or support bubble.
+The current guidelines permit you to visit your allotment plot and meet 1 other person from another household who does not live with you, either on your own or with other members of your household or support bubble.
 You must adhere to hygiene requirements (hand-washing and hand-sanitising) and you must keep a safe distance away from other tenants (a minimum of two metres / six feet if possible).

 This excludes anyone with symptoms of COVID-19 or where someone in their household has symptoms, in which case they should be self isolating and should not attend their allotment.